 Day Trip to Cliffs of Moher

-If I had more than one day in Dublin, I absolutely would’ve taken a day trip to the Cliffs of Moher.
+If I had more than a day in Dublin, I absolutely would’ve taken a day trip to the Cliffs of Moher.
 I would’ve definitely loved to see those jaw-dropping views!

 This is probably the most popular day trip from Dublin.
 For the most convenience, you should book a guided day tour.
 There are many options available, but this is a popular, highly-rated option – it takes care of transportation but leaves you plenty of time to explore on your own.